Wednesday, April 01, 2009

 She came by on her return trip about 5 minutes later.
 I had a feeling she was from the apartment building just down the street.
 I followed her the 6 or so houses with the Target bag in my hand.
 As she was about 20 feet in front of me, she turned to go towards the front door of the building.
 There happened to be a line of cars with their windows open just to my left, waiting for the light to turn green.
 I said in a loud, commanding, yet trying-to-be-polite voice "Excuse me, Miss, but your dog left this in my yard.
 I'm getting quite tired of cleaning up dog faeces from my lawn, and if I see you let your dog do this again I will be notifying the police."

 Note: Yes, "faeces."
-I thought that if I typed it in the Bristish way you'd understand how commanding, yet non-intimidating I was trying to be.
+I thought that if I typed it in the British way you'd understand how commanding, yet non-intimidating I was trying to be.
 Confrontational, possibly, but I really wasn't trying to intimidate her.
 Plus, "faeces" looks cooler, and everything sounds better with a British accent anyways.

 She offered a completely shocked look, and an terribly ashamed "I'm very sorry about that," took the bag and quickly turned away.